debesheedas/cil-project/README.md

 - 2dCNN_LSTM_Attn: to use the BERTweet embeddings with a 2D-CNN and bi-directional LSTM, followed by an attention layer If nothing is initialized, the best model (xyz) is used.

-Once we obtain the probabilites for each model, we run an ensembling using the ensemble.py.
-To achieve the best score, run the following commands with the current config.json initialisation (you only have to change the paths to match your folder structure).
+Once we obtain the probabilites for each model, we run an ensembling using ensemble.py.
+To achieve the best score, load the probabilities.csv of all the models into the config (you have to change the paths to match your folder structure).